Special Educational Needs

 - Positive Play: a one-to-one programme led by a trained member of the support staff, to focus on the development of social skills.

-- Intervention programme with ECM Coordinator, to develop self-esteem.
+- Intervention programme with our Inclusion Manager, to develop self-esteem.

-- Morning Club led by Sports Coaches (KS2), to develop skills of collaboration and communication.
+- Morning Club led by Sports Coaches (Pye Green Road Site), to develop skills of collaboration and communication.

 Access to a supportive environment, which promotes independent learning: